alvaroqueiroz/TFRegression/README.md

 # TFRegression
-Regression of linear and non-linear functions using neural networks with Tensorflow
+Fitting linear and non-linear data-sets using neural networks with Tensorflow

+We will discuss why the activation function is necessary to deal with non-linear data-sets

 see Regression.ipynb